pyvista/pyvista/doc/api/plotting/index.rst

 Widget API
 ----------
-The :class:`pyvista.BasePlotter` class inherits all of the widget methods in :class:`pyvista.WidgetHelper`, so all of the following methods are available from any PyVista plotter.
+The :class:`pyvista.Plotter` class inherits all of the widget methods in :class:`pyvista.WidgetHelper`, so all of the following methods are available from any PyVista plotter.